ersrohu/mingyues-daily-life/ex1/chapter3.md

 “Hello Mingyue, which table are you at?”

-“I’m in box 3, you just tell waiter “Table 21”.
+“I’m in box 3, you just tell waitress “Table 21”.

 “Oh.”

 “I’m waiting for you, Lingxiao.”

-Lingxiao goes and to ask the waiter.”
+Lingxiao goes and to ask the waitress.”

-“Waiter, table 21.”
+“Waitress, table 21.”

 “Of course.”

-The waiter leads them go into table 21.
+The waitress leads them go into table 21.

 “Come in, please.
 Oh, I need to receive your tickets.”

-After Mingyue and Taohong give the tickets to waiter than they open the door and come in.
+After Mingyue and Taohong give the tickets to waitress than they open the door and come in.

 “Hey!
 Mingyue!”